NeueDarshan/simple_ConTeXt/README.md

   basic, last I 'checked'.
 I don't know that `chktex` has much ConTeXt support, seems to be targeted at LaTeX.)
 - Robust log parsing, esp. for reporting warnings/errors.
-Related to this, put phantom errors back in.
+Related to this, put phantom error functionality back in.
 - Word count.
-(Could be nice to have, but lots of difficulties with it.)
+(Can be nice to have, but very tricky in full generality.)
 - Handle `\unprotect ... \protect` in a nice way.

 [context-introduction]: http://wiki.contextgarden.net/What_is_ConTeXt